-When this graphic novel came to me for review with the back cover informing that it is the story of Ramayana & Mahabharata, my first thoughts were – is this a new version of Amar Chitra Katha?
-I wondered if I should expect a new angle or a new interpretation of the well read, well analyzed epics or would it be just be the new in-vogue medium?
-I flipped the pages and saw no colors and wondered if it going to be monotonous to look at just black and white images for the whole book.
-And guess what – author and publisher have not even put the page numbers so either you count yourself or keep guessing.
-I am still not sure why page numbers were not put.
+When this graphic novel by Vikram Balagopal came to me for review with the back cover informing that it is the story of Ramayana & Mahabharata, my first thoughts were – is this a new version of Amar Chitra Katha?
+I wondered if I should expect a new angle or a new interpretation of the well read, well-analyzed epics.
+On the other hand, Would it just be the new in-vogue medium?
+I flipped the pages and saw no colors.
+It made me wonder if it was going to be monotonous to look at just black and white images.
+And guess what?
+The author and publisher have not even put the page numbers so either you count yourself or keep guessing.
+I am still not sure why the author did not put page no.s

-Visually, it takes some time to get used to the black and white sketch like drawings, but once you get into the groove you start appreciating the nuances.
-As the characters are speaking he zooms in and zooms out his lens like a photographer would or like your eyes would move to observe the body language of the person speaking to you.
-War and violence scenes have been depicted with slanting lines.
+Visually, it takes some time to get used to the black and white sketch like drawings.
+But once you get into the groove you start appreciating the nuances.
+As the characters are speaking, he zooms in and zooms out his lens like a photographer would or like your eyes would move to observe the body language of the person speaking to you.
+The author depicts war and violence scenes with slanting lines.
 The use of dialogues is minimal and visual is the main communicator.
-I found the depictions of Ram and Ravan quite modern – especially the face cut – at first it looked no so Indian to me, but later it ceased to matter.
+I found the depictions of Ram and Ravan quite modern – especially the face cut.
+At first, it looked not so Indian to me, but later it ceased to matter.
 Colors come into place only when the supernatural or the other world’s depiction comes into play.
 Overall the visuals give you a photographer’s perspective of the story.

-I am curious to know what technology was used in creating these visuals, were they hand drawn or drawn on a computer?
-I also see that author has registered SIMIAN as a trademark which tells me that he has some long term plans with the name, more than just coming out with sequels for this book.
-To me this book served as an introduction to graphic novels.
+I am curious to know what technology was used in creating these visuals?
+Were they hand drawn or drawn on a computer?
+I also see that Vikram Balagopal has registered SIMIAN as a trademark which tells me that he has some long term plans with the name, more than just coming out with sequels for this book.
+To me, this book served as an introduction to graphic novels.
 Do I look forward to reading more of them – I am not sure, but I am definitely looking forward to the concluding Vol III of this series.